Telemetry Metrics

 Grafana Dashboard

-You can visualize Akeyless metrics in Grafana Dashboard when using Prometheus as a data source.
+You can visualize Akeyless metrics in the Grafana Dashboard when using Prometheus as a data source.

 Import the Akeykess GW dashboard for your Grafana instance using this link.